Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Sony TVs of 2023 Reviews and Smart Features
+The 5 Best Sony TVs of 2024 Reviews

 Best Sony TVs

-We've bought and tested more than 65 Sony TVs.
-The best Sony TVs are generally a pretty safe bet when looking for the best TV for your needs.
+We buy and test dozens of TVs each year, including more than 75 Sony TVs.
+The best Sony TVs are generally a safe bet when looking for the best option for your needs.
 They tend to have great picture quality, a few extra features, and good color accuracy.
 Their high-end and mid-range models compete well with other brands, although at a price premium.
 Sadly, they don't offer many budget-friendly options.

 Updates